On squarefree powers of simplicial trees: Regularity of -path ideals of path graphs

-We had aimed to prove that we can reduce $R$ to a row with zero entries everywhere except for a $1$ in the column corresponding to $\mathbf{b}_\gamma$.
-This reduction is achieved by successively summing to $R$ the rows $R(j_1,\dots,j_s; a_1,\dots,a_s)$, for $s =1,\dots,i_0/2$, following a stepwise process.
-For instance, the reader can easily verify that the row $R$ in Table \ref{Example row R} can be reduced to a row with zero entries, except for a $1$ in the column corresponding to $\mathbf{b}_\gamma$, by summing the rows from Table \ref{Table 2} to $R$.
-This process involves first adding the initial four rows, followed by the remaining ones, so that we cancel out the $1$ and $-1$ entries in each column to obtain zeros.
-This example clarifies the essential steps involved in the reduction process.
-We now proceed by outlining the general procedure below.
+For example, the reader can easily verify that the row $R$ in Table \ref{Example row R} can be reduced to the desired form by summing the rows from Table \ref{Table 2} to $R$.
+This process involves first adding the initial four rows, followed by the remaining ones, so that we cancel out $1$ and $-1$ entries in each column to obtain zeros.
+This example illustrates the key steps of the reduction process.
+We now present the general procedure.
 Throughout, we adopt the notation $M(U,V)$ to denote the entry in row $U$ and column $V$ of a matrix $M$.